 - D.2.2.1 International Jurors must have had experience either as a Jury "Observer", International Judge, as Chief Judge or as Competition Director.
-The qualification as International Judge and a working knowledge of English is compulsory. - D.2.2.2 The Sub-committee concerned will propose to GAC to delete any person from the LIST OF INTERNATIONAL JURY MEMBERS if the individual was not acting as INTERNATIONAL JURY MEMBER or INTERNATIONAL JUDGE or Competition Director of International competitions within the last 5 years (or as a competitor in International competitions within the last 2 years). - D.2.2.3 Jury "Observers" are only permitted to study the working of the Jury, as directed by the President of the Jury, without, in any way, interfering with decisions. - D.2.2.4 Requirements for being a Jury Observer: - a) attendance at one World or Continental Championship as competitor. - b) Experience of organizational work and judging at major national events. - c) Appointment as an International Judge. - D.2.2.5 Experience in the organizational work and judging is obtained by participating in at least three major national events either as a Judge or Assistant Competition Director. - D.2.2.5 Application form for appointment as an International Jury Member is attached as Appendix DI.
+The qualification as International Judge and a working knowledge of English is compulsory. - D.2.2.2 The Sub-committee concerned will propose to GAC to delete any person from the LIST OF INTERNATIONAL JUROR MEMBERS if the individual was not acting as INTERNATIONAL JUROR MEMBER or INTERNATIONAL JUDGE or Competition Director of International competitions within the last 5 years (or as a competitor in International competitions within the last 2 years). - D.2.2.3 Juror "Observers" are only permitted to study the working of the Juror, as directed by the the Juror itself, without, in any way, interfering with decisions. - D.2.2.4 Requirements for being a Juror Observer: - a) Attendance at one World or Continental Championship as competitor. - b) Experience of organizational work and judging at major national events. - c) Appointment as an International Judge. - D.2.2.5 Experience in the organizational work and judging is obtained by participating in at least three major national events either as a Judge or Assistant Competition Director. - D.2.2.6 Application form for appointment as an International Juror is attached as Appendix DI.